caseysparkz/tf-caseyspar.kz/caseyspar.kz/frontend/www/content/intergalactic_observer/index.md

 * The magazine was not and is not for profit.
-* All published media was approved for by the contributors and credited.
+* All media was approved for publication by the contributors and appropriately credited.
-* All published issues were approved by BMOrg's press team prior to publication.
+* All issues were approved for publication by BMOrg's press team.

 Published  issues can be read below.